alecamaracm/LED-Matrix-with-Render-and-HDMI-support/README.md

 <!-- ROADMAP -->
 ## Roadmap
 This project has been abandoned as of right now but it is in a "usable" state.
-There is a decent chance that I will come back to it in the near future, but no guarantees given.
+There is a decent chance that I will come back to it in the near future, but no guarantees are given.

 TODO list:
 1. Improve matrix performance during low light conditions.